 Futures bets let you wager on an outcome that will be determined in the, well, future.
 The most common are odds to win a division, conference, or championship.
 You can bet these before or during a season.
 Odds adjust as the season goes on based on each team's performance and prospects.

-Futures Strategy: Look for teams that are undervalued based on public perception.
-A coaching change, star trade, or key injury can throw off a team's odds and provide value.
-Hedge when you can - if you have a 20-1 ticket on a team that makes the Finals, hedge by betting their opponent to lock in a profit.
+Look for teams the public is undervaluing.
+A coaching change, a big trade, or a major injury can shift the odds and create value.
+And hedge when you can — if you have a 20-1 ticket on a team that makes the Finals, bet their opponent to guarantee a profit.

 Parlays